 One of the most promising and exciting treatments for expressive aphasia is singing therapy, formally called Melodic Intonation Therapy.

-The reason people can sometimes sing but not speak is because singing engages the right side of the brain, whereas speaking utilizes the left side.
+That’s because singing engages the right side of the brain, whereas speaking utilizes the left side.

 Since most speaking disorders are caused by damage to the left side of the brain, the side that controls singing is left intact!